Fic-1/Bankist-landing-page/README.md

 # Bankist-landing-page
 Bankist app landing page

-Project was created with help of a instructor:
+The project was created with the help of an instructor:

 Jonas Schmedtmann

 https://www.udemy.com/course/the-complete-javascript-course/